kojirotakeyama/NeurIPS2024_anonymous/README.md

 The material includes the following items.
-- Datasets (Loco3D, Loco3D-R, GIMO)
+- Datasets (LocoVR, THOR-MAGNI, GIMO)
 - Code (for both evaluation and training) and trained models for three experiments
 - Shell script to run the evaluation